zaufi/paludis-hooks/README.md

 Version 0.6
 -----------
-* add remove command, so one may remove some files/directories from an image
+* add remove command, so one may remove some files/directories from an image.
+If there is no more files after removal, empty directory will be removed as well to avoid warnings from `cave`
 * validate configuration file against DTD

 Version 0.5